skienzmatishun/rippreport/content/p/all-mouth/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Continuing our investigation, Jack Burrell and Fairhope city leaders neglected failing sewer infrastructure while funneling taxpayer funds into unbudgeted land deals and double salaries.
+Internal financial records reveal a paper trail of drained utility funds and unbudgeted spending that crippled municipal services.
+The Ripp Report exposes how these politicians talk big while leaving citizens with a broken system.
 ---
 Fauxhope mouthpiece and long term councilman Jack Burrell is crying in his milk and pretending to be concerned about the Fauxhope sewer.
 Don’t be fooled he is a professional B.S. artist.